Ken Barger

 A Lakota (Plains Sioux) camp, mid 1800s.
 The arrival of the horse in the 1600s dramatically changed Plains Indian life.
 Larger groups could be supported by mounted hunting of the vast bison herds, and by 1750 many groups like the Cheyenne and Kiowa had migrated into the Plains to take advantage of the new subsistence opportunities.

 "Anthropology" is the study of humans.
 This is a broad area, and many other disciplines such as psychology, sociology, biology, and medicine also have an interest in humans, and there is a lot of overlap between these academic disciplines.
 So what is different about Anthropology?
-American Anthropology has had a unique perspective on the human experience for over a century.
-This includes three predominant views:
+American Anthropology has a perspective on the human experience that includes three predominant views:

 BREADTH: Anthropologists look at people across a broad spectrum of space and time.
 Bioanthropologists examine our human biological and behavioral heritage over millions of years, and consider human physical variations across the world's populations.
 Archaeologists study the development and distribution of cultural patterns in past groups and civilizations, and seek to understand the ecological and social forces affecting these patterns over thousands of years.
 Cultural anthropologists examine human behaviors in contemporary groups in every setting across the world, and seek to understand the ecological and social forces that shape these behaviors.
 Anthropologists in every field are also concerned with change, both biological and socio-cultural, and how change impacts upon the human experience of us all.

 HOLISTIC SYSTEMS: Anthropologists also look at the human experience in terms of holistic integrated systems.
-Human behavior is seen in the context of how biological, ecological, and cultural systems interact with each other.
-Some are interested in how our biological heritage provides us with the potentials for learned behavior, how our cultures shape these potentials into the wide variety of ways humans can be human around the world and across time, how our cultures optimize (and sometimes jeopardize) our ecological conditions for our long-term adaptation (or maladaptation), and how people from different cultures can understand and interact with each other.
-They are also concerned with how these lessons can be applied in our own society today.
+Human behavior is seen in the context of how biological, ecological, and cultural systems interact and influence each other.
+There is a strong interest in how our biological heritage provides us with the potentials for learned behavior, how our cultures shape these potentials into the wide variety of ways humans can be human around the world and across time, how our cultures optimize (and sometimes jeopardize) our ecological conditions for our long-term adaptation (or maladaptation), and how people from different cultures can understand and interact with each other.
+We are also concerned with how these lessons can be applied in our own society and inter-societal relations today.

 GROUPS: Anthropology generally focuses on human groups.
 While individuals are important, they are usually considered in the aggregate, because the comparisons made in Anthropology are so broad.
 For example, some anthropologists may be interested in how CroMagnon homo sapiens developed in their capacity for learning, subsistence, susceptibility to diseases, and biological adaptations compared to homo erectus.
 Others may be interested in how Eskimos adapted biologically and culturally to the Arctic environment compared to the !Kung bushmen in the Kalahari desert in southwest Africa.
 And others may be interested in how matrilineal societies compare in their religious beliefs and practices compared to patrilineal societies.
 There are many variations within all groups, of course, but by comparing group patterns across different settings, we can gain broad perspectives on the human experience.